 "Although we found many statistical universals, absolute musical universals did not exist among the candidates we were able to test.
 The closest thing to an absolute universal was Lomax and Grauer’s [1968] definition of a song as a vocalization using “discrete pitches or regular rhythmic patterns or both,” which applied to almost the entire sample, including instrumental music.
 However, three musical examples from Papua New Guinea containing combinations of friction blocks, swung slats, ribbon reeds, and moaning voices contained neither discrete pitches nor an isochronous beat.
 It should be noted that the editors of the Encyclopedia did not adopt a formal definition of music in choosing their selections.
 We thus assume that they followed the common practice in ethnomusicology of defining music as “humanly organized sound” [Blacking, 1973] other than speech, with the distinction between speech and music being left to each culture’s emic (insider, subjective) conceptions, rather than being defined objectively by outsiders.
 Thus, our analyses suggest that there is no absolutely universal and objective definition of music, but that Lomax and Grauer’s definition may offer a useful working definition to distinguish music from speech.” (emphasis added)

-Importantly, however, Savage et al.’s conclusion was based only an analysis of music, thus the contrast with speech is speculative and not based on comparative data.
+Importantly, however, Savage et al.’s conclusion was based only on an analysis of music, thus the contrast with speech is speculative and not based on comparative data.

-Some studies have identified differences between speech and song in specific languages, such as song being slower and higher-pitched (Hansen et al., 2020; Merrill & Larrouy-Maestri, 2017; Sharma et al., 2021; Vanden Bosch der Nederlanden et al., In prep.).
+Some studies have identified differences between speech and song in specific languages, such as song being slower and higher-pitched (Hansen et al., 2020; Merrill & Larrouy-Maestri, 2017; Sharma et al., 2021; Vanden Bosch der Nederlanden et al., 2022).
 However, a lack of annotated cross-cultural recordings of matched speaking and singing has hampered attempts to establish cross-cultural relationships between speech and song (cf. Blasi et al., 2022).
 The available dataset closest to our study is Hilton, Moser, et al.’s (2022) recordings sampled from 21 societies.
 Their dataset covers 11 language families and each participant produced a set of adult-directed and infant-directed song and speech.
 However, their dataset was designed to independently compare adult-directed vs. infant-directed versions of song and of speech, and they did not directly compare singing vs. speaking.
 We performed exploratory analyses of their dataset (Ozaki et al., 2022), but found that since their dataset does not include manual annotations for acoustic units (e.g. note, syllable, sentence, phrase, etc.), it is challenging to analyze and compare key structural aspects such as pitch intervals, pitch contour shape, or note/syllable duration.
 While automatic segmentation can be effective for segmenting some musical instruments and animal songs (e.g., percussion instruments [Durojaye et al., 2021]; bird song notes separated by micro-breaths [Roeske et al. 2020]), we found they did not provide satisfactory segmentation results compared to human manual annotation for the required task of segmenting continuous song/speech into discrete acoustic units such as notes or syllables (cf. Fig. S1).
 For example, Mertens’ (2022) automated segmentation algorithm used by Hilton et al. (2022) mis-segmented two out of the first three words “by a lonely” from the English song used in our pilot analyses (“The Fields of Athenry”), over-segmenting “by” into “b-y”, and under-segmenting “lonely” by failing to divide it into “lone-ly” (cf. Fig. S1 for systematic comparison of annotation by automated methods and by humans speaking five different languages from our pilot data).